 We want to empower individuals and communities to create local food economies.
 Let us help you find a long-lasting and abundant greenhouse solution that is right for you.

 Ceres Backyard Kits are engineered for local conditions by our structural engineers and are built to last with galvanized steel framing.
-Our Backyard Kits allow growers to be more self-reliant and sustainable by providing a space to grow food all year long.
-Sizes range from 120ft²-540ft² and are perfect for smaller growing spaces like residential properties, community gardens, urban plots or school grounds.
-All structural materials are pre-fabricated and shipped directly to the job site for easy installation.
+Our Backyard Greenhouse Kits allow growers to be more self-reliant and sustainable by providing a space to grow food all year long.
+Our standard sizes for the Bakyard Kit are 18’x24’ and 18’x30’, but they can also be designed in incremental lengths of 6ft.
+They are perfect for smaller growing spaces like residential properties, community gardens, urban plots or school grounds.
+All structural materials are prefabricated and shipped directly to the job site for easy installation.